MustBeArt/distributed-webcam/README.md

-Because my camera was located on Palomar Mountain in mostly-coastal San Diego County, California, the temperature at the camera site was of special interest. `cp950dwc.py` includes code to pick up the temperature from a file written frequently by weather station software for APRS purposes.
+Because my camera was located on Palomar Mountain in mostly-coastal San Diego County, California, the temperature at the camera site was of special interest. `cp950dwc.py` includes code to pick up the temperature from a local weather station.
 The script embeds the temperature, if available, in the image filename.
 The CGI script converts this to embedded text on the face of the image.
+Two types of weather station are supported.
+The original type writes a local file for APRS purposes, and `cp950dwc.py` reads that file.
+The newer type stores weather information on a cloud server, and `cp950dwc.py` uses the Ambient Weather API to fetch the latest readings.
+In both cases, the weather info is ignored if it is not available and fresh.

 The original installation used a Starband satellite connection, where servers and streaming were technically against the terms of service,